- Research at Western

 - Maintain liaison with extramural organisations concerned with biological and radiation safety

-- Report annually to the Vice-Chancellor and President through the Deputy Vice-Chancellor and Vice-President (Research and Development).
+- Report annually to the Vice-Chancellor and President through the Deputy Vice-Chancellor and Vice-President (Research, Enterprise and International).